-Password risk management comes in a variety of forms.
+Password risk management comes in a variety of forms

 When you sign on to a computer system, the first line of cybersecurity defense is to authenticate that you are a user who has access to the system.
-There are three main means of identification or what computer people call authentication:
+There are three primary means of identification or what computer people call authentication:

 - Login information: referred to as “something you know,” like your mother’s maiden name or the name of your high school.

 - A login object: also called “something you have,” such as a cellphone that can receive a text code.